10 Common Investment Myths Debunked

 The myth that high-risk investments always result in high returns can lead to significant losses.
 It’s crucial to strike a balance between risk and potential reward.

 Real-Life Example: James invested heavily in a speculative cryptocurrency, hoping for massive gains.
-When the market crashed, he lost a substantial portion of his savings.
+When the market crashed, he lost a significant portion of his savings.
 Diversifying into a mix of assets reduced his risk.

 Myth : You Need a Large Sum to Start Investing